 I also knew that I had to go all in this time.
 So I put a plan into place, and I got ready for life to sting for a little while.

 The continuation of this story is in live video format.
 I shared the tricks that made all the difference in finally making my sobriety stick and I did a Q+A session after my talk.

-You can catch the replay here for $10.
-When you purchase this talk, you’ll also get a PDF download of the seven things that helped me get my shit together and that I still use to this day.
+You can catch the replay here.
+Under the video you can grab a PDF download of the seven things that helped me get my shit together that I still use to this day.

 Today’s recipe is super easy to whip up.
 Go throw it together and then watch the replay of my candid session.

 Tomato Mint Salad with Cashew Cheese